qdrant/docs/qdrant/v0.11.0.x/administration.md

 weight: 21
 ---

-Qdrant exposes administration tools which enable to modify at runtime the behavior of a running instance without changing its configuration manually.
+Qdrant exposes administration tools which enable to modify at runtime the behavior of a qdrant instance without changing its configuration manually.

 ## Locking